 The set pay range should only need to be reviewed when there have been significant changes to responsibilities.
-Any 'significant change' to responsibilities must be considered by the full Governing Body before agreement is reached to increase the pay range for the Headteacher.
+Any 'significant change' to responsibilities must be considered by the full governing body before agreement is reached to increase the pay range for the Headteacher.

 Pay ranges for Headteachers should not normally exceed the maximum of the Headteacher group.
-However, the Headteacher's pay range may exceed the maximum where the Governing Body determines that circumstances specific to the role or candidate warrant a higher than normal payment.
-The Governing Body must ensure that the maximum of the Headteacher's pay range and any additional payments made does not exceed the maximum of the Headteacher group by more than 25% other than in exceptional circumstances; in such circumstances, the Governing Body must seek external independent advice before providing such agreement and support its decision with a business case.
-(STPCD para 9.3)
+However, the Headteacher's pay range may exceed the maximum where the governing body determines that circumstances specific to the role or candidate warrant a higher than normal payment.
+The governing body must ensure that the maximum of the Headteacher's pay range and any additional payments made does not exceed the maximum of the Headteacher group by more than 25% other than in exceptional circumstances; in such circumstances, the governing body must seek external independent advice before providing such agreement and support its decision with a business case.
+(STPCD para 9.3).

-7.10.2 Deputy Headteacher and Assistant Headteachers
+7.10.2 Deputy Headteacher and Operational Leaders

-Deputies and Assistant Headteachers must demonstrate sustained high quality performance in respect of school leadership and management and pupil progress and will be subject to a review of performance against their performance objectives before any performance points will be awarded.

-Annual pay progression within the set pay range for the post is not automatic and is linked to performance.
-The pay Committee/Headteacher will award 1 point following a successful appraisal review.
-Deputy/Assistant Headteachers who make exceptional progress as evidenced in the appraisal report, may receive a maximum of 2 points progression.

-Reviews will be deemed successful unless performance concerns are properly rooted in evidence and recorded.
-Concerns will be made known to the individual as soon as is practicable in writing.

-The set pay ranges for these posts should only need to be reviewed when there have been significant changes to responsibilities.
-Any 'significant change' to responsibilities must be considered by the Governing Body or an appropriate Governor Committee before agreement is reached to increase the pay range for these posts.
+- Deputies and Operational Leaders must demonstrate sustained high quality performance in respect of school leadership and management and pupil progress and will be subject to a review of performance against their performance objectives before any performance points will be awarded. - Annual pay progression within the range for this post is not automatic and is linked to performance.
+The pay committee /Headteacher will award 1 point following a successful appraisal review.
+Deputy / Operational Leaders who make exceptional progress as evidenced in the appraisal report, may receive a maximum of 2 points progression. - Reviews will be deemed successful unless performance concerns are properly rooted in evidence and recorded.
+Concerns will be made known to the individual as soon as is practicable in writing. - The set pay ranges for these posts should only need to be reviewed when there have been significant changes to responsibilities.
+Any 'significant change' to responsibilities must be considered by the governing body or an appropriate governor committee before agreement is reached to increase the pay range for these posts.